-On one hand, parents must rely on standardized testing and other metrics to gauge the quality of their children’s assigned schools.
+On the one hand, parents may rely on standardized testing and other metrics to gauge the quality of their assigned schools.
 Unfortunately, if those schools produce disappointing results or impose direct physical or psychological harm on their children, only a fortunate few have the option of relocating their children to a better district, public charter school, private school, or home school.

 On the other hand, the parental choice model makes schools directly accountable to parents.
 Parents are given the financial means and unrestricted opportunity to move their children and tuition dollars to competing educational institutions.

 Therein lies one of the major advantages of school choice – equity.
 No longer does family income or ZIP code dictate a family’s access to a better school, as it does in most communities today.